gpdm/TPC-jenseits-beyond/README.md

 ## Attributions and Copyright

-I retain no copyright by the original *c't* publications, these are Copyright (c) 1988 by Heise Zeitschriften Verlag GmbH & Co.
+I retain no copyright of the original *c't* publications, these are Copyright (c) 1988 by Heise Zeitschriften Verlag GmbH & Co.
 KG.

 `jenseits` and `confram` are Copyright (c) 1988 by Ralf Preller.

-`sysmap` doesn't have a Copyright attribution, but I believe is Copyright (c) 1988 of either Peter Köhlmann, Gerhard Rubel, or Michael Wilde, or Heise Zeitschriften Verlag GmbH & Co.
+`sysmap` doesn't have a Copyright attribution, but I guess it's Copyright (c) 1988 of either Peter Köhlmann, Gerhard Rubel, or Michael Wilde, or Heise Zeitschriften Verlag GmbH & Co.
 KG.